Bradley Joseph: Accolades and achievements

 Paint the Sky (2013) was nominated for Best Neo-Classical Album in the 10th Annual ZMR Music Awards.

 Artistry

-On composing

-In an interview with Indie Journal, Joseph said that when writing music, he prefers to concentrate on the melody first.

-Polta reports that he often references the past when naming his songs and that his music frequently reflects his rural Minnesota roots.
-For example, "Wind Farmer" was inspired by childhood visits to a relative's farm near Olivia, and his company, Robbins Island Music, is named after a city park in Willmar.

-Joseph employs a variety of instruments to compose, including digital synthesizers.

 Musical style

-Hear the Masses and Rapture feature full orchestrations that combine smooth jazz with contemporary instrumental themes.
+Hear the Masses and Rapture are two of Joseph's best-known full orchestrations, combining smooth jazz with contemporary instrumental themes.
 A review of Rapture in New Age Voice stated that Joseph "paints romantic pictures in sound with voices and instruments that escalate from quiet, intimate passages to big, energetic movements".
 In contrast, albums such as Solo Journey and The Journey Continues are described as "stripped back and basic".
 For the 2002 album One Deep Breath, he combines "structured melodic pieces and free-form ambient compositions", a style that marked a departure from his earlier works.

-Joseph has also produced CDs of cover arrangements for piano and orchestra.
-The 2009 release Suites & Sweets features compositions by Beethoven, Mozart, Bach, and other classical composers.